 Paul acts as the primary permit evaluation and transfer attorney for many acquisitions both nationally and internationally.
 His projects and matters have covered 17 foreign countries and a majority of the states.
 He has put together a team of attorneys and environmental technical advisors that act as a "one-stop shop" for clients who need to transfer facility permits in the environmental, health and safety field.

-Paul has served as the primary litigation counsel on large construction defect cases for national retailers, contractors, and architects and engineers all over the United States.
+Paul has served as the primary litigation counsel on large construction defect cases for national retailers, contractors, architects and engineers all over the United States.
 In 2016, he successfully settled a multi-million dollar lawsuit involving allegations of soil and structural defects.
-The matter involved many contractors, subcontractors, and insurers, which complicated discovery, motion practice, and negotiations.
+The matter involved many contractors, subcontractors and insurers, which complicated discovery, motion practice and negotiations.
 But Paul devised a strategy to overcome these obstacles and deliver a great result for his client.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).